-Last month we headed down to Manchester to see the amazing Dermot Kennedy at Albert Hall.
+We drove down to Manchester from Scotland to see the amazing Dermot Kennedy at Albert Hall.
 We had been looking forward to this gig for such a long time so we were pleased he didn’t disappoint nor did the venue.
 Everything from preshow communication, to the excellent venue staff and accessibility throughout the venue, were all top class.
 Here is my wheelchair accessible review of Albert Hall Manchester.

 Booking Accessible Tickets At Albert Hall Manchester

 “Albert Hall Manchester prides itself on being accessible to everyone.”
 There is a great section on their website dedicated to accessibility.
 It provides everything from booking tickets, what to expect on the night and the facilities.

 The process for booking accessible tickets is straightforward as you can book a standard ticket online and then fill out the online Access Requirements Form to let the venue know your access requirements.
 You can request a free PA ticket when filling out the form.

 Last year we had tickets for Dermot at Liverpool, but unfortunately, the day before the gig the venue got in touch to let us know the venues lift had broken down.
 We were devastated especially as we couldn’t attend the Glasgow gig because the venue wasn’t wheelchair accessible.

 Dermot’s manager heard about it and offered us tickets to another show.
 We picked Manchester and couldn’t wait for the gig.
 It was super exciting to be on Dermot Kennedy’s guest list.
 Thank you to his amazing tour manager for organising it all.

 We were staying at Crowne Plaza Manchester Oxford Road for two nights which was very close to the venue.
 As soon as we approached Albert Hall Manchester, we noticed there were people queuing up waiting to enter.
 One of the security spotted us straight away and asked if we were here for the gig.
 He immediately took us around the building to the accessible entrance.